About Living Wills

-A Living Will is your written formalized, legally binding directive on what to do should you require extraordinary medical treatment, such as mechanical life support or heart resuscitation when you are unable to communicate your wishes.
+Living Wil forms are your written formalized, advanced healthcare directive, on what to do should you require extraordinary medical treatment, for chronic illness, terminal disease, or any disability, when you are unable to communicate your wishes.

 Living Will Kit